All You Need To Know About Dentures

 What are Dentures?

 The gaps in your teeth also cause problems in your speech, chewing etc. and disturb the alignment of other teeth.
-The condition of your teeth may decide what type of dentures you might need.
+The condition of your teeth may decide what type of dentures you might need as tooth decay is the major issue it tackles.

-They can also improve the alignment of your teeth if you use dentures for all your teeth.
+They can also improve the alignment of your teeth if you use dentures for all your teeth and help you to avoid gum disease.

 Types of Dentures:

-There are two type of dentures that differ based on the area they cover in your mouth.
+There are two type of dentures including those that cover your teeth or partially; they differ based on the area they cover in your mouth.

 These dentures cover all of your teeth upper or lower jaw.